alexboia/LVD-FluentUi-Component-Scaffolding/README.md

 ## Changelog

+### Version 0.0.4

+- Fixed an issue with logging throwing `.trim()` is not a function in certain conditions.
+- Updated package description and home page in `package.json`.

 ### Version 0.0.3

 - Can now read package information from a manifest file placed in the base target directory (see above).
 By default it reads from console user input, use `--from-manifest` to switch to package manifest mode;